Impact of Position Uncertainty on the Secrecy Performance of Pinching Antenna Systems: System Model

 \section{System Model}

 We consider the downlink of a secure wireless system consisting of a base station (BS), a legitimate user (Bob), and a passive eavesdropper (Eve), as shown in Fig.~1.
-Bob and Eve are equipped with single fixed-position antennas, while the BS employs a dielectric waveguide with a reconfigurable pinching radiator.
+Bob and Eve are equipped with single fixed-position antennas, while the BS employs a dielectric waveguide with a reconfigurable pinching radiator \footnote{The extension of the proposed framework to multi-user and multi-pinching-antenna architectures remains an interesting direction for future research.}.
 By dynamically activating a radiating point along the waveguide, the BS aims to enhance Bob's link quality relative to Eve's, thereby improving overall secrecy performance.

-The waveguide is mounted parallel to the $x$--axis at height $h$, and the active pinching point has coordinates $\boldsymbol{\psi}_p = (x_p,0,h)$, where $x_p$ denotes the horizontal activation position.
+The waveguide is mounted parallel to the $x$--axis at height $h$, and the active pinching point has coordinates $\boldsymbol{\psi}_p = (x_p,0,h)$, where $x_p$ denotes the horizontal activation position \footnote{ In practice, feasible pinching locations may be discrete due to implementation constraints.
+The continuous-position model adopted herein serves as an analytical benchmark, whereas practical discretization may limit spatial reconfigurability and consequently affect secrecy performance. }.
 Bob and Eve are randomly distributed within a square service area of side length $D$, with locations $\boldsymbol{\psi}_{{B}}=(x_1,y_1,0)$ and $\boldsymbol{\psi}_{{E}}=(x_2,y_2,0)$, respectively, where \(x_i,y_i\sim\mathrm{Unif}[-D/2,D/2]\), \(i\in\{1,2\}\).
 The waveguide feed point \(\boldsymbol{\psi}_0=(-D/2,0,h)\) has negligible impact on the large-scale secrecy analysis once the effective transmit SNR is defined.
-A deterministic LoS channel with free-space path loss is assumed between the active pinching point and each receiver.
-For analytical simplicity, waveguide attenuation is neglected by setting the absorption coefficient to \(\alpha=0\), so that the dominant path loss depends on the distance from the pinching point to each user.
+A deterministic LoS channel with free-space path loss is considered between the active pinching point and each receiver.
+This assumption is motivated by the high-frequency operating regime envisioned for PAS, where propagation is highly directional and the dominant received power is typically carried by the LoS component \cite{10945421, suzuki2022pinching,10976621, 6363891, 11481959}.
+Waveguide attenuation is absorbed into the effective transmit SNR, allowing the analysis to focus on the geometry-dependent secrecy behavior induced by pinching-position uncertainty.
 Since Eve is passive, the BS is assumed to have channel state information (CSI) only for Bob.
 Ideally, the pinching (radiating) point is activated horizontally above Bob, i.e., $x_p=x_1$, which maximizes his received signal strength, but in practice, localization errors and hardware limitations introduce positioning uncertainty, modeled as

 where $E\sim \mathrm{Unif}[-\Delta,\Delta]$, $0 < \Delta \le D/2$, denotes the positioning error, independent of user locations.
 Thus, the active pinching point has coordinates $\boldsymbol{\psi}_p = (x_1 + E,0,h)$.